The critical 2d Stochastic Heat Flow is not a Gaussian Multiplicative Chaos: Acknowledgements

 \section{Acknowledgements}

 We wish to thank Christophe Garban for asking us the question that led to the present paper, and for interesting discussions during our visit to Lyon.
 We also thank Jeremy Clark for informing us of his ongoing work \cite{CM22}.
 R.S.~is supported by NUS grant R-146-000-288-114.
-N.Z.~is supported by EPRSC through grant EP/R024456/1.
+N.Z.~is supported by EPRSC through grant EP/R024456/1, F.C.~is supported by INdAM/GNAMPA.

 The completion of this work coincided with the passing of Francis Comets.
 We wish to express our deepest gratitude to Francis and dedicate this work to him for the inspiration he provided us over the years.